 Christians should possess a deep understanding of what the Bible says about forgiveness, as the Bible is filled with stories and lessons about this subject.
 When the Word of God mentions forgiveness, it means a dismissal or release of something.
 For example, when Jesus forgave us, He released us from the bondage of sin.
 Jesus also released us sinners from God’s wrath and punishment.
 The charges against us are now completely and totally dismissed.
-Because God forgave or released us from our sins in Christ, Christians are no longer condemned (Romans 8:1).
-In Jesus Christ, we gain redemption and forgiveness of our sins (Colossians 1:14), and because of this, we must practice forgiveness towards people who have wronged us.
+Because God forgave or released us from our sins in Christ, Christians are no longer condemned (There is therefore now no condemnation to them which are in Christ Jesus, who walk not after the flesh, but after the Spirit.
+Romans 8:1).
+In Jesus Christ, we gain redemption and forgiveness of our sins (In whom we have redemption through his blood, even the forgiveness of sins: Colossians 1:14), and because of this, we must practice forgiveness towards people who have wronged us.

-Since God forgave our sins in Christ, it is important that we become tenderhearted and forgive our fellow brothers and sisters (Ephesians 4:32).
+Since God forgave our sins in Christ, it is important that we become tenderhearted and forgive our fellow brothers and sisters (For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ: Ephesians 4:32).
 There are some individuals who have a hard time forgiving their neighbors.
 They think that forgiveness is a sign of weakness.
 Their pride consumes them and forgiveness feels like defeat.
 However, this is an utter lie from the enemy.
 Forgiveness is an act of will and it has no connection to weakness.
 It takes strength, courage, and wisdom to forgive.
 Forgiving someone who has committed sin against you is not only bold, but also pleasing to the Lord.

 We do not deserve the forgiveness of God.
 God granted us forgiveness, not because we deserve to be forgiven, but as a deliberate act of grace, mercy, and love.
 God decided not to hold something against us, which was our sinful nature.
 Therefore, we must also learn how to forgive or not hold something against our neighbor.
 As Christians, we need to “bear with each other and forgive one another if any of you has a grievance against someone.
-Forgive as the Lord forgave you” (Colossians 3:13).
+Forgive as the Lord forgave you” (Forbearing one another, and forgiving one another, if any man have a quarrel against any: even as Christ forgave you, so also do ye.
+Colossians 3:13).
 Despite what anyone has done to you, forgiveness is essential.
 Knowing how to forgive someone is one of the true marks of being a Christian.

 It is important to remember that forgiveness is an essential part of our salvation.
 God is Holy and He does not delight in evil or wickedness.
 Jesus forgave us and all the sins, iniquities, transgressions, and trespasses that we have committed are now erased.
 It is like our debts to God have been eliminated.
 That being said, we must also learn how to forgive our debtors.